innopolis-devops/labs/app_rust/RUST.md

 A general-purpose linter (in fact, a collection of them) that checks whether your code follows some defined rules

 You can check the list of the lints used by Clippy here: https://rust-lang.github.io/rust-clippy/master/index.html

+## Tests

+I used the standard rust testing library to write the unit tests for my project

+There is only one endpoint that requires testing, that is the logic within the **current_time** endpoint.
+Using a mock client, I have requested the resource, and checked that the response matching the expected pattern

+Also, I followed these best practices

+1. No "overtesting" — I did not test the libraries' logic, only the one I wrote myself
+2. Adding a testing stage to the Github Actions workflow
+3. Adding a testing command to the Makefile configuration
+4. Writing it in Rust :)